New SPD graduates receive their diplomas

 They said they’re ready to serve the community.

 “It means everything.
-It’s something I’ve always wanted to do and finally got the opportunity to do it,” said Ashley Heflin, 85th basic training class graduate.
+It’s something I’ve always wanted to do and finally got the opportunity to do it,” said graduate Ashley Heflin.

 “I didn’t really watch cartoons growing up.
 I watched Live PD and Cops and stuff.
 So I grew on the old cops shows and it inspired me,” said Joe Brown, 85th basic training class graduate.